On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: The ABPMS Process Frame

 \subsection{Formalization}

-We start with some preliminary notions for formalizing the process frame.
-Given a finite set $\tasks$ of activities, a trace $\trace$ over $\tasks$ is a finite sequence of activities in $\tasks$.
+We start with some preliminary notions.
+Given a finite set of activities $\tasks$, a trace $\trace$ over $\tasks$ is a finite sequence of activities in $\tasks$.
 To clearly distinguish the activities contained in a trace, we use the tuple notation, e.g., the activity sequence \activity{a}, \activity{b}, \activity{c} is denoted by $\tup{a,b,c}$, and an empty trace is denoted by $\tup{}$.
 As customary, we denote the set of traces over $\tasks$ as $\tasks^*$.
-Since our process frame contains multiple ``local'' specifications operating over overlapping, distinct sets of activities, we need to define what such specifications see of a ``global'' trace defined over them.
+Since the process frame, as described in \cref{sec:conceptualization}, contains multiple ``local'' specifications operating over overlapping, distinct sets of activities, we need to define what such specifications see of a ``global'' trace defined over them.
 We do so through the notion of \emph{trace projection}.
 Given a trace $\trace \in \tasks^*$ and a subset $\tasks' \subseteq \Sigma$ of activities, the projection of $\trace$ on $\tasks'$, written $\proj{\trace}{\tasks'}$ is the sequence obtained from $\trace$ by removing all elements that are not in $\tasks'$.

 In the most general sense, a \emph{process specification} defined over a set $\tasks$ is nothing else than a subset of $\tasks^*$, identifying which traces belong to (or conform with) the specification (or, equivalently, which traces the specification accepts).
-As the set of traces belonging to a process specification may be infinite, one uses a compact, finite description (such as, for example, an accepting Petri net, or a set of \declare constraints).
-We generically assume that, for such a compact description $\proc$, we can then characterize the language of $\proc$, written $\lang{\proc}$, as the set of traces in $\tasks^*$ captured by $\proc$.
+As the set of traces belonging to a process specification may be infinite, one uses a compact, finite description (such as, an accepting Petri net or a set of \declare constraints).
+We generically assume that, for such a compact description~$\proc$, we can then characterize the language of $\proc$, written $\lang{\proc}$, as the set of traces in $\tasks^*$ captured by $\proc$.

 \begin{definition}[Process specification] A \emph{process specification} is a pair $\tup{\tasks,\proc}$, where $\tasks$ is a finite set of activities and $\proc$ is a process description over $\tasks$. $\tup{\tasks,\proc}$ accepts trace $\trace \in \tasks^*$ if $\trace \in \lang{\proc}$. \end{definition}